zerowst/Chatcoach/README.md

         If sentence contains multiple errors, you need to point all of them out based on above patterns.

-        Please remember that '<incorrect symptom words>' and '<incorrect words>' refer to the misused words you detected. '<current disease>' and '<correct symptoms>' are derived from the medical context provided.
+        Please remember that '<incorrect symptom words>' and '<incorrect words>' refer to your detected misused words. '<current disease>' and '<correct symptoms>' are derived from the medical context provided.
-        Please replace these placeholders with correct medical terms from <medical context> based on above instruction.
+        Please replace these placeholders with correct medical terms from <medical context> based on the above instruction.
-        Your response also need to based on <dialogue history> to make your response more suitable in dialogue, but only perform above actions on <doctor's statement>
+        Your response also need to based on <dialogue history> to make your response more suitable in dialogue, but only perform the above actions on <doctor's statement>
         Please show me Chinese response directly.

         Provided medical context: